raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the timeout associated with the running inactivity timer; that becomes the new maximum permissible time without activity on a DSO session.

-* If the inactivity timer value is not greater than the new inactivity timeout, then the DSO session may remain open for now.
+* If the current inactivity timer value is not greater than the new inactivity timeout, then the DSO session may remain open for now.
 When the inactivity timer value exceeds the new inactivity timeout, the client MUST then close the DSO session, as described above.

-* If the inactivity timer value is already greater than the new inactivity timeout, then this DSO session has already been inactive for longer than the server permits, and the client MUST immediately close this DSO session.
+* If the current inactivity timer value is already greater than the new inactivity timeout, then this DSO session has already been inactive for longer than the server permits, and the client MUST immediately close this DSO session.

-* If the inactivity timer value is more than twice the new inactivity timeout, then this DSO session is eligible to be forcibly terminated by the server and and the client MUST immediately close this DSO session.
+* If the current inactivity timer value is more than twice the new inactivity timeout, then this DSO session is eligible to be forcibly terminated by the server and and the client MUST immediately close this DSO session.
 However if a server abruptly reduces the